Geometry Module#

 >>> # Group sound events with the comparison function

->>> sequences = group_sound_events(
+>>> sequences = group_sound_events(sound_events, compare_sound_events)

-have_frequency_overlap(geom1, geom2, min_absolute_overlap=None, min_relative_overlap=None)
+have_frequency_overlap(geom1, geom2, min_absolute_overlap=0, min_relative_overlap=None)

 #